-We operate through an indirect sales model and have distribution agreements with the largest players in the field, with a combined market share of over 90 percent.
+We operate through an indirect sales model and have distribution agreements, primarily with the largest player in the field, with a global market share of over 60 percent.
 This has enabled us to maintain a lean organization and good cost control, with rapid geographical expansion and a positive bottom-line development throughout the years.

-Our products are sold worldwide, we have 16 organizations for local market support and a direct presence in more than 40 countries.
+Our products are sold worldwide, we have local market support in 12 countries and a direct presence in more than 40 countries.
 This efficient organization with close end-customer interactions allows us to provide the best possible outcome for customers and makes us well positioned for continued growth.